slateci/slateci.github.io/_posts/2020-04-16-jupyterlab-and-condor.md

 	Submitting job(s).
 	1 job(s) submitted to cluster 1.

-A successful run will generate the file *job.out* with the "Hello World" message in it.
+A successful run will create in your local directory the file *job.out* with the "Hello World" message in it.

 ## Uninstall